lodgedwhere/lodgedwhere.github.io/essays/correlation.md

 And this may explain why thought can never completely resolve itself through additional thought.
 The system generating representation cannot fully represent the correlating activity that gives rise to representation in the first place.
 The “subject” is not an object within the ontology, but the active relational field organizing distinctions themselves.
 The eye cannot fully see itself because the totality of the correlating process cannot be stabilized as one more relation within the manifold it generates.

+### Illustration

+A minimal illustration of “suffering” in the present framework may be constructed from a closed loop of binary variables s_i=+1/-1 connected by antiferromagnetic correlation constraints (ie, bits with neighboring odd parity), s_i s_{i+1}=-1.
+An open chain can satisfy these relations perfectly by simple alternation: + - + - + - … so that every neighboring pair obeys the imposed constraint.
+The system therefore possesses a fully self-consistent relational organization prior to any additional closure demand.

+Now impose one further condition: s_1 s_N=-1, requiring that the chain close consistently upon itself.
+For an odd number of variables, this closure relation is incompatible with the already established alternating structure.
+The contradiction cannot be globally resolved.
+At least one bond in the loop must violate the imposed correlation pattern.

+Importantly, the resulting inconsistency does not correspond to a particular bit value, but to a localized topological defect in the relational structure itself.
+By locally flipping variables, the position of the violated bond can migrate through the loop while the total frustration remains conserved.
+The defect therefore persists as a stable relational incompatibility that may move through the constraint network without ever being eliminated.
+Its existence is guaranteed not by local dynamics, but by the globally imposed closure condition itself.

+Within the present interpretation, the defect is not the correlational manifold, but the consequence of imposing unnecessary closure upon an already viable relational organization.
+The underlying distributed structure remains functional and self-consistent except for the unavoidable frustration introduced by the added global condition.
+The defect can wander, reorganize, and interact with the surrounding structure, but it cannot disappear unless the closure constraint itself is relinquished.

 ## "Emptiness"

 The present framework also suggests a structural interpretation of the classical notion of emptiness, *sunyata*.
 In this context, emptiness does not mean nonexistence or nihilistic absence.
 Rather, it means that no stabilized structure possesses fully independent or self-grounding existence.